luciwoo/project-one-ux-tooling/README.md

 Student: Nargiz, Yiting

+Updates:
+New feature: On-time Calories calculator for the customized sandwich sticked at the bottom of the screen based on the selected ingredients.

 # PROJECT: UX TOOLING
 **CREATING DROP-IN UI COMPONENTS AND TOOLS TO IMPROVE THE USER EXPERIENCE OF AN ARTICLE**